 Selectmen Lucy Wallace, Stu Sklar and Chairman Marie Sobalvarro favored finding a way to cover the higher amount.

 Then and now, the debate is basically about whether the project design townspeople have consistently supported can move forward within the budget appropriated for it or not.
-And if not, should the selectmen push it forward anyway and try to come up with the additional money, with or without asking Town Meeting and with or without borrowing?

 Last week, after STM but before the election, the selectmen agreed to revisit the issue at their next meeting.
 It was the last item on the agenda Tuesday night.